Glints TalentHub

 Key Compensation Strategy Components

 An effective compensation strategy balances various elements.
-Here are the key components HR teams should consider:
+Here are the key components of compensation and benefit that HR teams should consider:

 1. Base Salary Structure